The Local $h$-Polynomials of Cluster Subdivisions Have Only Real Zeros: Preliminaries

 \section{Preliminaries}

-In this section, we make some necessary preliminaries on real-rooted polynomials.
-Especially, some facts about multiplier sequences are given.

-A sequence of real numbers $\{\lambda_{k}\}_{k=0}^{\infty}$ is a multiplier sequence, if for every polynomial $\sum_{k=0}^{n}a_{k}z^{k}$ with all zeros real, the polynomial $\sum_{k=0}^{n}\lambda_{k}a_{k}z^{k}$ is either identically zero or has only real zeros.
+In this section, we present some background on real-rooted polynomials.
+Several basic facts about multiplier sequences are given.
+Recall that a sequence of real numbers $\{\lambda_{k}\}_{k=0}^{\infty}$ is a multiplier sequence, if for every polynomial $\sum_{k=0}^{n}a_{k}z^{k}$ with all zeros real, the polynomial $\sum_{k=0}^{n}\lambda_{k}a_{k}z^{k}$ is either identically zero or has only real zeros.
 In the following, we shall list some related facts which will be used in the paper.
 For a complete introduction of multiplier sequences, we refer the reader to \cite{Craven1996Problems, Craven2004Composition, Rahman2002Analytic}.